rdiaz02/EvAM-Tools/README.md

 #### How to update the Docker image if you change the code
-Just as above.
+Build the Docker image as [above](#build-your-own-docker-image).
 But this time it should run much faster, because many steps will be skipped.

 ---